plylrnsdy/vscode-run-as/README.md

 ## What can it do ?

-Right Click a file, then
+**Right Click a file**, then
 - Run as javascript in node
   - Run as a simple javascript's test in node
 - Run as javascript's unit test in mocha
+- Run typescript source file as javascript in node
 - Run as script in shell
   - Run a task by right-clicking a script instead of typing a command
     - Run a server in a new terminal windows